Dear Shareholders,

 31. INTERNAL FINANCIAL CONTROLS & RISK MANAGEMENT

-the Companies Act, 2013, the Board has developed Internal Finance Control Policy to
+Act, 2013, the Board has developed Internal Finance Control Policy to identify and

-identify and mitigate risks.
-The provisions of Regulation 21 of SEBI Listing Regulations
+mitigate risks.
+The provisions of Regulation 21 of SEBI Listing Regulations 2015

 32. WHISTLE BLOWER POLICY AND VIGIL MECHANISM

-level of honesty, integrity and ethical behavior in all its operations, the Company has
+integrity and ethical behavior in all its operations, the Company has formulated Whistle

-formulated Whistle Blower Policy.
-This policy aspires to encourage all employees to report
+Blower Policy.
+This policy aspires to encourage all employees to report suspected or

-suspected or actual occurrence of illegal, unethical or inappropriate events (behaviors or
+actual occurrence of illegal, unethical or inappropriate events (behaviors or practices)

-The Company has a complied with the provisions relating to the
+The company has complied with the provisions relating to the constitution of Internal

 Nil |